Understanding Representative APRs is very important before you get any form of credit.

-On this page we cover what these terms mean and what are the figures are for all our lenders.
+We cover what these terms both mean, and what the figures are for all our lenders; let’s dive in:.

-The representative APR of a loan is the effective rate of interest that is paid by at least 51% of a company’s customers taking into account all charges and fees associated with that product.
+The representative APR of a loan is the effective rate of interest that is paid by at least 51% of a company’s customers considering all charges and fees associated with that product.

-This was introduced as a result of companies advertising low interest rates (to appear cheap) but then adding lots of other fees and charges making the overall cost actually higher.
+This was introduced as a result of companies advertising low-interest rates (to appear cheap) but then adding lots of other fees and charges making the overall cost higher.

-So the representative APRs listed below are for that particular lender; for example, Amigo’s representative APR is 49.9%, therefore over 51% of Amigo’s customers paid an effective rate of 49.9% for their loan with Amigo.
+So, the representative APRs listed below are for that lender; for example, our representative APR is 49.9%, therefore over 51% of our customers paid an effective rate of 49.9% for their loan with the lender they chose.

 A representative example is a calculation of all the costs associated with an example loan using the representative APR for that product, thus giving you a fair indication of the monthly payment and total amount payable for the loan amount and term used in the example.